jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; &ensp; &ensp; (vi)  *Initial Development Team and Certain Token Holders.*  Furnish the following information.

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  The names and relevant experience, qualifications, attributes, and skills of each person who is a member of the Initial Development Team;
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  The names and relevant experience, qualifications, attributes, and skills of each person who is a member of the Initial Development Team who directly or indirectly beneficially own or has the right to receive or control 5% or more of the total maximum possible supply of the Tokens;

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  The number of Tokens or rights to Tokens owned by each member of the Initial Development Team and a description of any limitations or restrictions on the transferability of Tokens held by such persons; and
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  The number or percentage of Tokens or rights to Tokens owned by each member of the Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons, who satisfies the criteria in paragraph (b)(1)(vi)(A) and a description of any limitations or restrictions on the transferability of Tokens held by such persons; and

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  If any member of the Initial Development Team or Related Person has a right to obtain Tokens in the future, in a manner that is distinct from how any third party could obtain Tokens, identify such person and describe how such Tokens may be obtained.
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (C)  If any member of the Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons, as a right to obtain Tokens in the future, in a manner that is distinct from how any third party could obtain Tokens, identify such person and describe how such Tokens may be obtained.

+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (D)  Copies of all material agreements between or among any one or more of the Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons, which relate in any material respect to the network or Tokens.

 &ensp; &ensp; &ensp; &ensp; (vii)  *Trading Platforms.*  Identify secondary trading platforms on which the Token trades, to the extent known.

-&ensp; &ensp; &ensp; &ensp; (viii)  *Sales of Tokens by Initial Development Team.*  Each time a member of the Initial Development Team sells five percent of his or her Tokens as disclosed pursuant to paragraph (b)(1)(vi)(B) of this section over any period of time, state the date(s) of the sale, the number of Tokens sold, and the identity of the seller.
+&ensp; &ensp; &ensp; &ensp; (viii)  *Sales of Tokens by Initial Development Team.*  Each time a member of the Initial Development Team, its members, and, to the extent known by the Initial Development Team, any related persons, who satisfies the criteria in paragraph (b)(1)(vi)(A), sells five percent of his or her Tokens as disclosed pursuant to paragraph (b)(1)(vi)(B) of this section over any period of time, state the date(s) of the sale, the number of Tokens sold, and the identity of the seller.

 &ensp; &ensp; &ensp; &ensp; (ix)  *Related Person Transactions.*  A description of any material transaction, or any proposed material transaction, in which the Initial Development Team is a participant and in which any Related Person had or will have a direct or indirect material interest.
 The description should identify the nature of the transaction, the Related Person, the basis on which the person is a Related Person, and the approximate value of the amount involved in the transaction.